senthil338/Software-Engineer-Interview/README.md

 Note:- Clicking on each link will navigate us to detail page which contains source code using C# and problem you may encounter during interview

 This Github repository will covers most of the software engineering interview  question and answers , also reference for the questions <b> (leetcode, geeksforgeeks,hackerrank,hackerearth, youtupe etc).</b> , any one have good understanding of object oriented programming  can able to understand the code.
 I started documenting all together and provide the single source for an interview preparation.
 This will not cover 100% interview problem but it will help us to understand all the important topics and it covers some overview of Data Structure and Algorithm, Design Pattern, OOPS, Object Oriented design for a realtime problem, DBMS (SQL and NOSQL), Network, Problem Solving and System Design.
-I will keep update this repostory as I learn.
+I will keep update this repository as I learn.
 Basic understading of programming language is require to understand the code.

 Suggestions and comments are welcome.